Lionel, LLC: Wellspring era (1995–present)

 On March 27, 2008, a bankruptcy judge approved Lionel's reorganization plan, including a settlement with MTH.
 Although the specifics were to remain sealed, the Associated Press reported that Lionel settled with MTH for US$12 million.

-The 2004 Christmas movie Polar Express, based on the children's book of the same name, provided Lionel with its first hit in years.
+The 2004 Christmas movie The Polar Express, based on the children's book of the same name, provided Lionel with its first hit in years.
 Lionel produced a train set based on the movie, and stronger-than-anticipated demand caused highly publicized shortages.
 Various news stories told of a reporter's quest to locate a set, and some dealers marked the prices up above the suggested retail price of US$229.
 Sets turned up on eBay with buy-now prices of $449 as Lionel ordered an additional production run but said it would not be able to deliver the additional sets until March of the following year.
 The set remains a popular seller in the product line in 2012.

 In 2006, the Lionel electric train was inducted into the National Toy Hall of Fame, along with the Easy-Bake Oven.
 It was the first time an electric toy had ever been inducted.
 That same year, Lionel made a bigger push to sell its train sets outside of hobby shops, selling them in stores such as FAO Schwarz, Macy's, and Target.
 By November 2006, the company had turned a US$760,000 profit on sales of US$55 million.

 In 2009, Lionel launched a series of the most highly detailed model trains they have ever made called Visionline.
 The latest addition to Visionline is the GS series of steam locomotives.

 In 2010, Lionel decided to remove RailSounds from train sets, using basic TrainSounds instead.
 In 2013, Lionel introduced "LionChief" Remote control trains to introduce wireless remote control to their starter sets.
 These sets feature enhanced sounds and long distance wireless control.
 In 2013, Lionel RailSounds sets were discontinued when Lionel unveiled the LionChief system.
 In 2014, Lionel revealed LionChief Plus as a new standard for their train sets.

 In April 2014, Jerry Calabrese stepped down as president and CEO and was replaced by Howard Hitchcock, former senior vice president and general manager.
 In August of that year, Lionel moved their service center to their headquarters in Charlotte, North Carolina.

 In July 2016, Lionel re-entered into the HO scale market for the first time since 1990 by introducing the Polar Express in HO.
 In 2020, a large expansion to Lionel's HO scale lineup happened when they released a 2-8-2 Mikado and many other stock products.

 In 2021, Lionel moved their main manufacturing plant from China to Vietnam.

 As of 2025, Lionel operates two retail stores in the United States in shopping malls.
 One retail store is located at Concord Mills in Concord, North Carolina and the other store is located at Opry Mills in Nashville, Tennessee.
 Other retail stores and hobby shops still sell Lionel products today.